 Queenstown Mountain Bike Park

-Named after a rather manly geological feature, Rude Rock is 3km of single track masterfully sculpted into a tussocky mountainside.
+Named after a rather manly geological feature, Rude Rock is over 3km of single track masterfully sculpted into a tussocky mountainside.
 Eye-popping scenery and exhilarating riding have made it one of the country’s must-do trails, with fantastic footage like this only increasing its popularity.

 Skippers Canyon serves up a heady cocktail of challenging trails.
 Highlights include the purpose-built Pack, Track & Sack,a tight and technical but flowy single-track.
 It links Rude Rock with the tricky Skippers Pack Track, cut in by goldminers more than 150 years ago and winding for 6km down a tussock covered gully strewn with oddball rock formations.